 - The responsibility to inform the provider if information about a diagnosis or treatment is unclear and to request further information until completely satisfied with the explanation.

 - The responsibility to work with the health care provider to develop an acceptable plan of care and to follow that plan, including medications, lifestyle changes, tests, and follow-up appointments.

 - The responsibility to observe and advise the health care provider if health does not improve as expected, if there are adverse reactions to drugs, or if new symptoms develop.

 - The responsibility to be on time for scheduled appointments, notifying the health care provider when unable to keep an appointment.

 - The responsibility to tell the TCC Health Services about any alternate funding resources such as Medicaid, Medicare, or health insurance available to pay for their care and to cooperate in applying for and obtaining alternate resources.

-- The responsibility to arrange transportation to appointments and for lodging and food when traveling to another village/city for health care.
-It is the responsibility of village residents to contact their Health Aide or contact CAIHC Contract Health for information.
+- The responsibility to arrange transportation to appointments for lodging and food when traveling to another village/city for health care.
+It is the responsibility of village residents to contact health Aide or contact Purchased Referred Care for information.